-Upon motion of Regentordered that: , seconded by Regent , it was Lamar University be author plan effective during spring orized to add a minor to the B.A. in American Sig g 2018. gn Languge with the Explanation Language (ASL).
-The numbers of secondary programs across Texas nd Deaf Education proposes the addition of a m students taking ASL as a foreign language in hig demonstrates the increasing interest in ASL and presents a unique opportunity to recruit studen gh schools and post- nd fields of study that programs that offer ASL as a foreig Education, Vocational Rehabilitiati e freely from a minor to a major in ASL, 2) supports anguage, 3) recruit students to related areas on, Special Education, Modern Languages, etc) istic proficiency to serve the needs of persons w s of study (i.e., Deaf , and 4) increase the BA-ASL Minor Degree Plan Pre-requisite Course 3 semester hours a.
-DSDE 1371 Americar course.) n Sign Language I (currently offered as a Co ommunications Core n ASL must complete 21 hours beyond the i ntroductory language Required Courses 12 semester hours a.
-DSDE 1372 American b.
-DSDE 1374 Introduct c.
-DSDE 2371 American d.
-DSDE 2372 American ion to Deaf Studies n Sign Language III Electives 9 semester hours • 000-4000 level) ASL electives.
-DSDE minor which DSDE 2378 (Interpreting I) is a pre-re • Minimum Requirement for BA-A Total hours:
+LU: Addition of a Minor to the B.A. in American Sign Language

+Lamar University is authorized to add a minor to the B.A. in American Sign Languge with the plan effective during spring 2018.

+The Department of Deaf Studies and Deaf Education proposes the addition of a minor in American Sign Language (ASL).
+The numbers of students taking ASL as a foreign language in high schools and post-secondary programs across Texas demonstrates the increasing interest in ASL and fields of study that relate to sign language.
+This minor presents a unique opportunity to recruit students to Lamar University.

+This action will:

+1) allow students to transition more freely from a minor to a major in ASL, 2) support recruitment from programs that offer ASL as a foreign language, 3) recruit students to related areas of study (i.e., Deaf Education, Vocational Rehabilitiation, Special Education, Modern Languages, etc), and 4) increase the number of professionals with linguistic proficiency to serve the needs of persons who are deaf or hard-of-hearing.

+BA-ASL Minor Degree Plan

+a.
+DSDE 1371 American Sign Language I (currently offered as a Communications Core course.)

+Students who aspire to minor in ASL must complete 21 hours beyond the introductory language course.
+A grade of "C" or better is required to pass each course.

+Required Courses......12 semester hours

+- a.
+DSDE 1372 American Sign Language II

+- b.
+DSDE 1374 Introduction to Deaf Studies

+- c.
+DSDE 2371 American Sign Language III

+- d.
+DSDE 2372 American Sign Language IV

+a.
+9 hours of Advanced (3000-4000 level) ASL electives.
+DSDE minor elective options do not include courses for which DSDE 2378 (Interpreting I) is a pre-requisite.

-Minimum BA-ASL GPA:
+Minimum Requirement for BA-ASL MinorTotal hours:24Minimum BA-ASL GPA:2.5

-LU: Changes to the Interpreting Track of the B.A. in American Sign Language Upon motion of Regent \\\\\\, seconded by Regent \\\\\, it was ordered that: Lamar University be authorized to alter the interpreting track of the B.A. in American Sign Language Degree plan effective fall 2018.
-Explanation The Department of Deaf Studies and Deaf Education (DSDE) proposes create a clear separation between the teaching and interpreting tracks for the BA-ASL degree.
+LU: Changes to the Interpreting Track of the B.A. in American Sign Language

+Lamar University is authorized to alter the interpreting track of the B.A. in American Sign Language Degree plan effective fall 2018.

+The Department of Deaf Studies and Deaf Education (DSDE) proposes create a clear separation between the teaching and interpreting tracks for the BA-ASL degree.
 We propose to add DSDE 3314 (Interactive interpreting), DSDE 3378 (Interpreting II), DSDE 4378 (Interpreting III), and DSDE 4379 Professional Responsibilities as required courses.
-DSDE further proposes a name change for DSDE 2378 from Interpreting II to Interpreting I to reduce confusion for coursework being transferred from postsecondary programs offering AA degrees in ASL/English Interpreting.
-This action will allow: 1) a more focused graduation plan for Interpreting track students, 2) a clearer transition for transfer courses from AA ASL/English Interpreting degree programs, 3) a more cohesive sequence of coursework, 4) an increase in upper-level coursework options for graduation, and 5) a reduction of Independent Study courses.
-General core curriculum and the DSDE general course willI remain as is, with the exception of the substitution of DSDE 4379 Professional Responsibilities in lieu of DSDE 4308 Teaching ASL as a Second Language for Interpreting track students only.
+DSDE further proposes a name change for DSDE 2378 from Interpreting II to Interpreting I to reduce confusion for coursework being transferred from post-secondary programs offering AA degrees in ASL/English Interpreting.

+This action will allow:

+- 1) a more focused graduation plan for Interpreting track students, - 2) a clearer transition for transfer courses from AA ASL/English Interpreting degree programs, - 3) a more cohesive sequence of coursework, - 4) an increase in upper-level coursework options for graduation, and - 5) a reduction of Independent Study courses.

+General core curriculum and the DSDE general course will remain as is, with the exception of the substitution of DSDE 4379 Professional Responsibilities in lieu of DSDE 4308 Teaching ASL as a Second Language for Interpreting track students only.
 The degree plans below illustrates a semester-by-semester progression for attaining the revised B.A. in American Sign Language (Interpreting track).

-BA-ASL Degree Plan (Interpreting track) FALL SPRING FIRST YEAR
+BA-ASL Degree Plan (Interpreting track)

+FALL

+FIRST YEAR

+ENGL 1301 E

+DSDE 1371 ASL I D

+HIST 1301 HI

+MATH 1314 P

+DSDE 1374 Deaf Studies D

+15

-ENGL 1301 ENGL 1302
+ENGL 1302

-DSDE 1371 ASL I DSDE 1372 ASL II
+DSDE 1372 ASL II

-HIST 1301 HIST 1302
+HIST 1302

-MATH 1314 PSYC 2317 OR MATH 1342
+PSYC 2317 OR MATH 1342

-DSDE 1374 Deaf Studies DSDE 1377 Intro to Deaf Ed
+DSDE 1377 Intro to Deaf Ed

+15